-- Explore the possibility of using ALPR and PEAQS systems in this community and prioritize locations for deployment based on community input - Once ALPR and PEAQS systems have been deployed, provide ALPR and PEAQS data to the City and County to work towards truck routes with City and County to provide information about the overall results - Conduct initial set of air measurements using mobile platforms - Conduct a pilot study to test suitability of PEAQS system to support directing incentive funds and/or CARB enforcement actions - Provide quarterly or biannual updates to the CSC on progress made to collect and use data from these systems - Achieve emission reductions through mobile source incentives and statewide mobile source regulation measures as specified in Chapter 5a
+- Explore the possibility of using ALPR and PEAQS systems in this community and prioritize locations for deployment based on community input - Once ALPR systems have been deployed, provide ALPR and PEAQS data to the City and County to work towards truck routes - Conduct initial set of air measurements using mobile platforms - Conduct a pilot study to test suitability of PEAQS system to support directing incentive funds and/or CARB enforcement actions - Provide quarterly or biannual updates to the CSC on progress made to collect and use data from these systems - Achieve emission reductions through mobile source incentives and statewide mobile source regulation measures as specified in Chapter 5a

-- Starting 2020, work with CARB and community to prioritize locations for these systems - Starting 2021, if feasible, begin implementation of ALPR and PEAQS systems at priority community locations, compile data, and provide quarterly or biannual updates to the CSC - Once data is available, review data obtained and begin targeted outreach to owners of with-older, higher emitting trucks that frequently travel through this community to provide information on incentive programs data are received, provide incentives and targeted outreach to truck owners for incentive programs in this community Work with local authorities to gather data on truck traffic Work with CARB to conduct pilot measurements in this community Assess the potential impact of truck emissions near schools and residences Provide updates to the CSC on implementation of the ALPR system Explore the possibility of using ALPR and PEAQS systems Conduct initial air measurements to look at pollution in areas of traffic concern CARB Continue testing of ALPR and PEAQS systems to improve accuracy.
-Provide technical assistance to South Coast AQMD to implement ALPR and PEAQSthese systems Continue to provide technical assistance to South Coast AQMD (e.g., receiving post ALPR data, pair with DMV data, and return with aggregated data, but not specific operator information) Coordinate with South Coast AQMD on process, roles, and commitments City and County of Los Angeles, City of Commerce Work with South Coast AQMD to obtain necessary approvals to install cameras for ALPR system CSC members Work with South Coast AQMD and CARB to prioritize locations for the ALPR systems References:
+- Starting 2020, work with CARB and community to prioritize locations for these systems - Starting 2021, if feasible, begin implementation of ALPR and PEAQS systems at priority community locations, compile data, and provide quarterly or biannual updates to the CSC - Once data is available, review data obtained and begin targeted outreach to owners of older, higher emitting trucks that frequently travel through this community to provide information on incentive programs

+Implementing Agency, Organization, Business or Other Entity: Name: Responsibilities: South Coast AQMD Work with CSC to explore the feasibility of using ALPR systems and prioritize locations for implementation.
+Once data are received, provide incentives and targeted outreach to truck owners for incentive programs in this community Work with local authorities to gather data on truck traffic

+Work with CARB to conduct pilot measurements in this community Assess the potential impact of truck emissions near schools and residences Provide updates to the CSC on implementation of the ALPR system Explore the possibility of using ALPR and PEAQS systems Conduct initial air measurements to look at pollution in areas of traffic concern CARB Continue testing of ALPR systems to improve accuracy.
+Provide technical assistance to South Coast AQMD to implement ALPR and PEAQS systems Continue to provide technical assistance to South Coast AQMD (e.g., receiving post ALPR data, pair with DMV data, and return with aggregated data, but not specific operator information) Coordinate with South Coast AQMD on process, roles, and commitments City and County of Los Angeles, City of Commerce Work with South Coast AQMD to obtain necessary approvals to install cameras for ALPR system CSC members Work with South Coast AQMD and CARB to prioritize locations for the ALPR systems Poforoncos: